Back to blog

 Burnout riskHigh.
 This is the #1 unsustainable approach.

-This works for solo developers with under 10 reviews per week.
+This works if you're a solo dev with under 10 reviews per week.
 At that volume, manual is manageable and the personal touch is genuine.

-It breaks with any game that has regular review flow: Early Access, live service, post-launch buzz.
-The math stops working past 3-4 reviews per day.
-At 20+ reviews per day, you are choosing between responding to reviews and building your game.
+It breaks the second your game gets any real review flow.
+Early Access, live service, post-launch buzz — the math stops working past 3-4 reviews per day.
+At 20+, you're choosing between responding to reviews and building your game.
+You can't do both.

-The real killer is context-switching, not the response time itself.
-Every time you stop coding to respond to a review, you lose 20-30 minutes of deep work momentum.
-Five review sessions per day means 2+ hours of lost productivity on top of the response time.
-If you bill at $50-100+ per hour, the real cost is much higher than that $2,500 estimate.
+And here's what gets me: it's not even the response time that kills you.
+It's the context-switching.
+Every time you stop coding to answer a review, you lose 20-30 minutes of deep work momentum.
+Five review sessions per day?
+That's 2+ hours of lost productivity ON TOP of the actual response time.
+If you bill at $50-100+ per hour, the real cost blows past that $2,500 estimate fast.

 Option B: hire a community manager

 The professional approach.
-A dedicated person whose job is to manage your community presence.
+A dedicated person whose job is your community presence.

 FactorReality